11 Best Wine Books for Beginners in 2023 [Essential Reading]

 This book features detailed descriptions of more than 300 grape varieties listed in alphabetical order with extended info, extra pages and a selection of recommended wines for the top international grape varieties (such as Chardonnay, Pinot Noir etc.)

-If you want something on the more approachable and less technical side but that still offers a wide overview on the major grape varieties, their taste and aromas and how differently they behave depending on country, climate and soil then this is a great choice.
+If you want something on the more approachable and less technical side but that still offers a wide overview on the major grape varieties, their taste and aromas, and how differently they behave depending on country, climate and soil (terroir) then this is a great choice.

 A seriously detailed world wine guide that's full of beautiful maps.